onesimus-systems/dandelion/README.md

 Install
 -------

+1. Decide whether you want to use MySQL/Maria or SQLite
-1. Create a MySQL/Maria database to house Dandelion
+2. Create a MySQL/Maria database to house Dandelion if you are going that route
-2. Browse to install.php in the root of Dandelion
+3. Browse to install.php in the root of Dandelion
-3. Fill in the information, check the box, and let it go
+4. Choose your database type, for MySQL/Maria type in database address, username, password, and table name
-4. The installer will direct you to the index page.
+5. The installer will direct you to the index page.
 Login with:

    ```
    Username: admin
    Password: admin
    ```

-5. Change the admin password, login again, and see your new empty log.
+6. Change the admin password, login again, and see your new empty log.

 Notes for Install
 -----------------